Torrance High School

 - Shoes must be worn at all times.

-- Clothing, jewelry and personal items (backpacks, fanny packs, gym bags, water bottles, etc.) shall be free from writing, pictures or any other insignia which are vulgar, profane, or which advocate racial, ethnic, sexual orientation, religious prejudice, or drugs/alcohol (District Regulation #5220)
+- Clothing, jewelry, and personal items (backpacks, fanny packs, gym bags, water bottles, etc.) shall be free from writing, pictures, or any other insignia which are vulgar, profane, or which advocate racial, ethnic, sexual orientation, religious prejudice, or drugs/alcohol (District Regulation #5220)

 - Clothes shall conceal underwear at all times.
 Pants should cover underwear.
 Muscle tee shirts (cut or modified) and tube tops are not permitted.
+All tops must have straps.

 - Swimwear, pajamas, nightgowns, and oversized clothing are not appropriate school wear.